 - Sit through a root canal (6%)

 - Sitting next to a sick passenger on a long-haul flight (4%)

 Let’s maybe realize that money doesn’t have to be this scary.
+There are loads of ways to make and save money and you can learn about them on The Money Sack.
 I’ve even been very honest with you all along our partnership with Capital One Canada to divulge that my inability to talk about and be mindful of money led me to bankruptcy in my early twenties.
 Though it wasn’t the financial path I wanted for myself, it is one that has helped me understand my finances in a more palpable fashion.
 My hope is that having these discussions with you will help you to avoid the errors and lessons I had to learn the hard way.
 It’s only with some mindful planning and dedication to myself and my finances that I will achieve the things I want in life like a family.